FEED Corporate Social Responsibility (CSR) Patrons Program

 As such, FEED maintains active links with leading academia to conduct research into the sustainable and feasible restoration of Philippine forests and natural woodlands.
 We only plant with partners and partner sites that have the capability to also manage and monitor the seedlings to full maturity (aiming for <1% maturity).

-In collaboration with iTREES, FEED will participate in the real-time monitoring (via remote Geographic Information Systems/GIS) and retro-active tagging and counting of all seedlings planted and managed – to enable not only FEED sponsors, members, patrons and other stakeholders, but the public at large to access the latest species planted, locations and numbers.
+FEED conducts real-time monitoring (via remote Geographic Information Systems/GIS) and retro-active tagging and counting of all seedlings planted and managed, as well as monitored for at least 85% survival – to enable not only FEED sponsors, members, patrons and other stakeholders, but the public at large to access the latest species planted, locations and numbers anytime from anywhere using any GPS-mobile/application based remote software.
+FEED currently uses Garmin to tag the Longitude and Latitude of its plantings and publishes these coordinates on web articles in our Media section of this website.
+So you can monitor your tree from anywhere and at anytime.